 The Mucker is our gravel option which takes in about 75% off-road trails and tracks and the other 25% on the road.
 Ideally, a gravel bike is the ultimate beast for the job, but any bike from the off-road family will do the trick.
-You can choose to take on The Mucker in a bikepacking style, by carrying all equipment, bivvy, tent etc. Alternatively, drop your kit off at sign-on, and it can be transported over, via our complimentary shuttle.

 There are multiple timed Enduro style stages throughout the route.
 However, in-between, the sections are untimed - giving you a chance to kick back and enjoy the stunning scenes unfolding in front of you.

-*GPX upload of Routes Available 20/06/20
+*GPX upload of Routes Available 1 week in advance

-Stage 1 - 86km (1,700m)/61km
+Stage 1 - 75km/63 (ish) (1,700m)

-Stage 2 - 44 km (900m)
+Stage 2 - 75 kmish (1500m)

 A slightly more easy day in comparison with the previous - and for good reason too.
 There is a little more flexibility with start times as we want to make sure you make the most of what we have on offer at the festival village.